Maintaining Strong Media Relations

 Article 3 min

 When events and incidents happen, the media will be there to tell the story.
 Any story could be presented in a negative, neutral or positive manner.
-The first step to positive coverage is having a strong, positive relationship with your media contacts.
+The first step to positive coverage is developing strong relationships with your media contacts.

 Establishing a solid relationship with the media contributes to DoD objectives by communicating information about military activities to domestic and international audiences.
 A relationship built on frequent, consistent and proactive communication tends to result in balanced stories, even when the topic has the propensity to be unfavorable.